paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-1a-historic-sites-buildings-objects-and-antiquities.md

 ### Statutory Notes

 #### Codification
-Subsec. (a) of this section, Pub.
-L. 105–203, § 2(a), July 21, 1998, 112 Stat.
-678, which provided congressional findings regarding commemoration of the Underground Railroad, was omitted from the Code following the enactment of Title 54, National Park Service and Related Programs, by Pub.
+Section, Pub.
+L. 105–203, § 2, July 21, 1998, 112 Stat.
+678, which provided congressional findings and purposes regarding commemoration of the Underground Railroad, was omitted in part and transferred in part.
+Subsec. (a), which provided congressional findings, was omitted from the Code following the enactment of Title 54, National Park Service and Related Programs, by Pub.
 L. 113–287.
-Subsec. (b) of this section, Pub.
-L. 105–203, § 2(b), July 21, 1998, 112 Stat.
-679, which stated the purposes of Pub.
-L. 105–203, was transferred and is set out as a note under [section 308301 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section308301&num=0&edition=prelim).
+Subsec. (b), which provided purposes of former sections 469l to 469l–2 of this title, was transferred and is set out as a note under [section 308301 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section308301&num=0&edition=prelim).

 <a id="section-469l-1"></a>